Pitch class

 Although there is no formal upper or lower limit to this sequence, only a few of these pitches are audible to humans.

 Pitch class is important because human pitch-perception is periodic: pitches belonging to the same pitch class are perceived as having a similar quality or color, a property called "octave equivalence".

 Psychologists refer to the quality of a pitch as its "chroma".
-A chroma is an attribute of pitches (as opposed to tone height), just like hue is an attribute of color.
+A chroma is an attribute of pitches (as opposed to tone height), just as hue is an attribute of color.
 A pitch class is a set of all pitches that share the same chroma, just like "the set of all white things" is the collection of all white objects.

-Note that in standard Western equal temperament, distinct spellings can refer to the same sounding object: B♯3, C4, and D𝄫4 all refer to the same pitch, hence share the same chroma, and therefore belong to the same pitch class.
+In standard Western equal temperament, distinct spellings can refer to the same sounding object: B♯3, C4, and D𝄫4 all refer to the same pitch, hence share the same chroma, and therefore belong to the same pitch class.
 This phenomenon is called enharmonic equivalence.